 A second-generation vintner dedicated to producing elegant, food-friendly artisan wines, Chris is a founder and past president of NG: The Next Generation in Wine, a young vintners trade association that counts among its members family winery and vineyard owners in the Napa Valley who are second generation or later.

 Chris is a member of the local Rutherford Volunteer Fire Department, having studied geology and fire science at the University of Colorado at Boulder.
 He lives in St. Helena with his wife, Tara.

 As the energetic explorer of the meadows and woods, Timmy found many of the artifacts we have discovered on the Ranch.
 Whether he found an antler from a deer, a 100 year old redwood fence post, or an Indian arrowhead, Timmy helped us discover the special nature of the Ranch.
 In honor of the Wappo tribe that originally inhabited the area, Timmy even constructed a teepee in the middle of Long Meadow.

 A partner with his brother, Chris, in the organic vegetable garden, he specialized in the tomatoes, green beans, and beets.
-With his trademark cowboy hat, Timmy charmed customers at the Napa Valley Farmers Market every Friday morning.
+With his trademark cowboy hat, Timmy charmed customers at the St. Helena Farmers Market every Friday morning.

 Also a member of the Rutherford 4-H, he raised lambs and poultry.
 After a difficult start in the early years of showing his sheep, in 1996 one of Timmy's lambs was the Reserve Grand Champion Crossbred Lamb at the Napa Town and Country Fair.